iamvibhorsingh/Youtubeknowsme/README.md

 # Instructions to run
 1. Make sure you have Jupyter installed so you can open this notebook locally
-2. Run "pip install -r requirements.txt"
+2. Run `pip install -r requirements.txt`
 3. Download your data from Google via [Google Takeout](https://takeout.google.com/).
 Make sure you request youtube data as JSON and NOT html.
 4. Place "watch-history.json" in directory of notebook and run the cells.